ActiDoo/clusterrebootd/docs/STATE.md

   `staticcheck`, and `go test ./...`, then build `.deb`/`.rpm` artefacts with SBOMs, checksums, and cosign signatures on every push/pull request, uploading the `dist/packages/` directory for review.
+- GitLab releases are now automated via `.gitlab-ci.yml`: tag pipelines rerun the formatting/tests, rebuild the packages with SBOMs/checksums/signatures, generate changelog notes from the previous tag, and publish the entire `dist/packages/` tree as release assets using API-backed credentials.

 ## Next Up
 - Measure CI run times with caching/static analysis enabled and tune job